sagifire/quiver/documentation/guide_en.md

   RequestContext
 } from '@sagifire/quiver'

-const router = new Router()
+// create router and register path-based route type const router = new Router()

-// register path-based route type router.useType(new PathRouteType())
+  .useType(new PathRouteType())

 // add a simple route rule
 router.addRule({